ziyan-li-code/optimal-learn-order/README.md

 Codes for the continual learning project with optimal order model

+## Citation
 Thank you for using this code!
-If you find it useful in your research or work, please cite the associated article:
+If you find it useful and use it in your research or work, please cite the associated article:

-## Citation
-Please refer to the following article if you use this code:

 [Author Name(s)], "[Title of Your Article]," *Journal/Conference Name*, Year, DOI: [Insert DOI link here].